Creative-Coding-RSS-2021/exercise_3/Readme.md

 }
 ````

-to apply a new input value we will need to define a `function` inside our object, that do it for us.
+now we will can define a `function` inside our object, so we can change a value of `fancytext` property. (*Actually we can also do it also without any function, just directly*)

 ````
 const Fancy = {